-The Notre Dame Science and Religion Initiative and the Office of Life and Human Dignity will host a free, three-part webinar series through fall 2021.
+The Notre Dame Science and Religion Initiative and the Office of Life and Human Dignity will host a free, three-part webinar series through spring 2022.
 This series will consider various scientific and theological perspectives about what it means to be human.

 Science and technology are valuable resources for man when placed at his service and when they promote his integral development for the benefit of all; but they cannot of themselves show the meaning of existence and of human progress.
 Being ordered to man, who initiates and develops them, they draw from the person and his moral values the indication of their purpose and the awareness of their limits.
 (DV)

 This webinar series is intended for a general audience.
-Each session will begin with a 10 minute presentation from each of 3 panelists, followed by time for Q&A.
+Each session will begin with a 10-minute presentation from each of 3 panelists and be followed by time for Q&A.

 Featured panelists include: